Ellis and Burnand: Mangapehi

 Ellis became the confidential adviser of King Tāwhiao, which helped him acquire timber rights over large areas of bush near Manunui, Otorohanga and Mangapehi, so that he focussed on the timber trade and sold his stores about 1897.

 Next year, in 1898, Ellis secured further timber rights over 30163 acre at Rangitoto Tuhua, also known as Te Tiroa.
 By 1901, they had a small portable mill at Tiroa, with some of the timber used for building the larger Mangapehi mill.

 This allowed the company to expand, saying in 1909, "My company hold no Crown land for sawmilling purposes other than the sawmillsites at Manunui and Mangapeehi.
 Our timber-rights are all in the form of agreements with Natives."
 Other mills established in the 1900s found themselves in difficulties due to more restricted access to native bush.
 Expansion was also assisted by development the steam hauler, which replaced bullock teams and increased the area of millable bush that could be worked profitably.

-The Mangapehi site was about 30 km south of Te Kuiti on the newly-opened NIMT railway, near totara and rimu bush.
+The Mangapehi site was about 30 km south of Te Kūiti on the newly opened NIMT railway, near totara and rimu bush.
 The railway needed many totara sleepers.
 In 1900 10,000 were delivered to Mangapehi, in 1901 20,000 to Ongarue and 5,000 to Mangapehi and another 3,000 to Ongarue in 1903.

 Work started in 1902 and Mangapehi mill opened in 1903, or 1904, after lengthy construction, including 11 mi of tramway.
 The tramway was still being built in 1904.
 In 1905 a Climax loco, able to cope with the 1 in 15 grades, replaced horses.
 By 1909 Mangapehi mill had over 14 mi of tramway, built at an average cost of over £1,000 per mile.